 If discoloration is occurring, you’ll want to keep your eyes open for pests.
 Spots are one of the main types of discoloration that pests can cause.
 Yellow spots can result from pests like thrips, spider mites, aphids, and scale insects feeding on plants.
 As they feed, they are decreasing the nutrients in plants.
 This makes it harder for the plant to produce chlorophyll, which gives plants their green color.
 Thrips may also leave behind a streak of silver on the leaf after feeding.
 If you notice white spots, you may want to take a closer look.
 Mealybugs have a white, fuzzy body that could be mistaken for spots.

 If your plants aren’t growing like they should, insects could be the problem.
 As pests feed on plants, whether by sucking sap or chewing on leaves, the plant is weakened.
 This means the plant has to divert its energy to healing itself instead of producing growth.
 Pest populations are able to increase quickly, which only means more pests will be feeding on your plants.
 This can cause new leaves to be killed or lack of any growth.
 If the pest problem isn’t eliminated, then the entire plant could be lost.
-Pests like mealybugs, scale insects, and whiteflies are known for hindering plant growth.
+Pests like mealybugs, scale insects, and whiteflies are known to hinder plant growth.

 When insects feed on plants, they often secrete a sticky substance called honeydew.
 If your plants have areas covered with a clear, sticky substance, pests are likely responsible.
 Aphids, mealybugs, whiteflies, and scale insects are some of the pests that are known for leaving behind honeydew.
 This substance is usually found on the leaves of plants.
 Honeydew won’t actually harm your plant, but it can promote black sooty mold growth.
 Spotting this mold can also help you identify a pest problem.